rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/logging.handlers.rst

 .. class:: HTTPHandler(host, url, method='GET')

    Returns a new instance of the :class:`HTTPHandler` class.
-The *host* can be of the form ``host:port``, should you need to use a specific port number.
+The ``host`` can be of the form ``host:port``, should you need to use a specific port number.

-   If no *method* is specified, ``GET`` is used.
+   .. method:: mapLogRecord(record)

+      Provides a dictionary, based on ``record``, which is to be URL-encoded and sent to the web server.
+The default implementation just returns ``record.__dict__``.
+This method can be overridden if e.g. only a subset of :class:`~logging.LogRecord` is to be sent to the web server, or if more specific customization of what's sent to the server is required.

    .. method:: emit(record)

-      Sends the record to the Web server as a percent-encoded dictionary.
+      Sends the record to the Web server as an URL-encoded dictionary.
+The :meth:`mapLogRecord` method is used to convert the record to the dictionary to be sent.

+   .. note:: Since preparing a record for sending it to a Web server is not
+      the same as a generic formatting operation, using :meth:`setFormatter` to specify a :class:`Formatter` for a :class:`HTTPHandler` has no effect.
+      Instead of calling :meth:`format`, this handler calls :meth:`mapLogRecord` and then :func:`urllib.urlencode` to encode the dictionary in a form suitable for sending to a Web server.

 .. seealso::